Dupeshway/GroupProject/createdb/README.md

 ----------------------------------------------------------------------------------------------------------------

-Parsing your genbank file
+1) Parsing your data

-Parsing your data from genbank file, files found in createdb: ../GroupProject/tree/master/createdb:
+Parse your data from genbank file, files found in createdb: ../GroupProject/tree/master/createdb:

-1) All functions are called and run in the file parsing_suite.py.
-Run the entire script to fully parse your data.
-2) All files to be opened for reading and writing are specified in config.py
+i) All functions are called and run in the file parsing_suite.py.
+Run the entire script to fully parse your data. ii) All files to be opened for reading and writing are specified in config.py

 NOTE: Functions within the following classes were called to parse the data:
 Cleaning_data from cleaning_data.py as cl